kieronk/pinterest-datapipeline/README.md

 read_data_from_kinesis
 This notebook reads data from 3 different Kinesis streams, performs transformations to ensure they are clean and fomatted correctly, then writes them to a Delta Table in Spark.

-## Installation instructions
+## Preqrequites

-The infrastructure for this project was set up on AWS and Databricks.
+The infrastructure for this project was set up using AWS and Databricks.

 The elements are:
+- An environment (.env) file with:
+  - 'Prefix' for the RDS database url consisting of the database dialect and driver
+  - RDS database host
+  - RDS database user
+  - RDS database password
+  - RDS database name
+  - RDS database port
+  - API URL
+  - Databricks notebook, needed for the DAG
+  - User ID: this is the user ID for the AMS account, and was specific to this project
 - An  EC2 instance running
   - Kafka ver: 2.12-2.8.1
   - IAM MSK authentication package
   - Java version 8 (in order to use Kafka)
 - AWS S3
-  - With a dedicated bucket to receive the batch data sent via Kafka and store it in Kafka topics
+  - With a dedicated bucket to receive the batch data sent from the RDS database via Kafka so it can be stored in Kafka topics
-  - With the Confluent.io Amazon S3 Connector downloaded to connect to Kafka
+  - With the Confluent.io Amazon S3 Connector downloaded to connect to the Kafka REST proxy
 - AWS MSK
   - With a custom plugin and connector
 - AWS MWAA
   - With a DAG to run the databricks notebook which gathers the latest data
 - AWS API Gateway
-  - To create the Kafka REST proxy integration
+  - To create the Kafka REST proxy
 - AWS Kinesis Data Streams
--   With three data streams, one for each Pinterest table
+  - With 3 data streams, one for each Pinterest table

 The project requires these packages: pyspark.sql